 STUDENT AFFAIRS MISSION STATEMENT

-Student Affairs staff at Palomar College are focused on fostering learning environments that engage our students and empower them to develop strong leadership skills, inside and outside of the classroom.
+Student Affairs staff members are focused on fostering learning environments that engage our students and empower them to develop strong leadership skills, inside and outside of the classroom.
 We are committed to providing well balanced programs and to supporting opportunities for the personal, social, recreational, spiritual, cultural and civic development of our students, to become actively engaged within the campus community and beyond.
 We value and care for our students and their rights, and embrace diversity by cultivating inclusiveness and enthusiastically engage them in ways to inspire and mentor them.

 As students, you have the opportunity to step forward and become active in a club/organization.
 This can develop your leadership skills, expand your budgeting skills, enhance management abilities, and allow you to participate in campus-wide decisions.
 But more than that, you will have the opportunity to foster friendships in a diverse environment.